crxssed7/youtube-downloader/README.md

 ## Notes

-- `final_path` is optional, if not specified, the script will use the current directory in which yt-dl.py is stored. <br>
+- `final_path` is optional, if not specified, the script will use the current open directory. <br>
 - All videos and playlists must be public in order to download.